 You may be able to save money on prescriptions via the NHS Low Income Scheme or buying an NHS Prescription Prepayment Certificate.

 We don’t want any of our students to worry about the cost of essential products such as tampons and sanitary towels.
-So we are working on a plan to provide free period products in designated areas, and this page will be updated with more information.
+So we now provide free period products at various locations on campus; find out more about Free emergency period products for staff and students.

 The Fresh shop now stocks menstrual cups for a zero-waste option.
 They cost under £10, you only need one and it will last for years, so it will quickly pay for itself compared to the ongoing cost of tampons.